 Sydney is a beautiful city, and luckily some of its best outdoor attractions are totally free.
 You can walk the Sydney Harbour Bridge, climb Observatory Hill, wander through Luna Park or explore historic Cockatoo Island, a former penal colony and dockyard, all without spending a cent.

 Get your walking shoes on – coastal walks are the one of the best ways to experience Sydney.
 The Bondi to Bronte walk, trails through the Dharawal National Park, the Bay Run through the inner-west and the Spit to Manly are just some of the amazing walks that Sydney has to offer.

 Buying and selling at the markets is a great way to live cheaply in Sydney, but taking in the atmosphere is just as fun.
 From Glebe, to Marrickville, to Bondi, wandering around the markets is the perfect way to get some free retail therapy.
 Plus, the USU runs markets on campus once a month, too.

 Sydney is home to some incredible art galleries – and mostly, admission is free.
 The Art Gallery of New South Wales and the Museum of Contemporary Art have free general admission, and in October and November you can see Sculpture by the Sea with the added bonus of an ocean view.
-If you're looking for something closer to campus, visit Verge Gallery or the newly-opened Footbridge Gallery.
+If you're looking for something closer to campus, visit Verge Gallery the Footbridge Gallery and the Chau Chak Wing Museum.

 If your classes don’t tire you out too much, heading down to a pub trivia night after class can be one of the best ways to cement new friendships.
 There’s plenty of trivia nights to choose from, no matter which campus you’re studying at.